Projects by me

 LUAstro logo

 Recently, I became President of Lancaster University's Astronomy Society (LUAstro).
 To celebrate, I've spent a lot of time since then creating www.luastro.space - a website for the Society!
-I'm not the best at coding, so I used ChatGPT a bit to get the PHP search bar and the formatting working - don't judge me!
+It took me a whole Summer to finish.
+I used ChatGPT a bit to start off some of the more advanced code, but the more recent code is all done by me.
 You can view the source code HERE.

 AI-assisted HTML JavaScript CSS Github